gragra33/Blazing.Mvvm/readme.md

 - Added 15 new unit tests and integration tests for dynamic base path scenarios (total 867 tests). [@gragra33](https://github.com/gragra33)
 - Enhanced logging for base path detection to aid in diagnostics. [@gragra33](https://github.com/gragra33)
 - Updated documentation with YARP configuration examples and best practices. [@gragra33](https://github.com/gragra33)
+- Updated `Blazing.SubpathHosting.Server` to support new base path detection features.[@gragra33](https://github.com/gragra33)

 **Configuration:**
 - **No configuration required** for most scenarios - base path is automatically detected
 - For YARP scenarios, simply use `app.UseForwardedHeaders()` and optionally handle `X-Forwarded-Prefix` header
-- Existing code using `BasePath` continues to work without changes
+- Existing code using `BasePath` is now marked `obsolete`, but continues to work without changes.
+Will be removed in a future release.

 ### V3.0.0 - 18 November 2025